14 Authentic Kashmiri Food Items Everyone Must Try At Least Once in Life

 The snow clad mountains, enchanting valleys and pristine, almost holy environs, all make Kashmir what it is rightly called, ‘Paradise on Earth’.
 But the gorgeous state is not just about its angelic beauty but something much more tantalizing.
 Yes, you guessed it right.
 It’s Kashmiri Food that steals the show, at least for all the food lovers and foodie travellers out there.
 Just as its people, culture and landscape, Kashmiri Food is also rich yet simple and diverse yet evincing a distinct identity.

-Their cuisine which is based on vegetables, meat and rice, makes use of lots of yoghurts, cardamom, cloves and fennel powder to flavour their fragrant dishes.
+The Kashmiri cuisine is based on vegetables, meat and rice, makes use of lots of yoghurts, cardamom, cloves and fennel powder to flavour their fragrant dishes.
 The use of mustard oil as their cooking medium and Kashmiri red chilli powder which gives off that distinct deep red hue to the Kashmiri Food is simply outstanding to say the least.
 So, before the drool seeps out and wets the carpet, lets quickly learn about the various delicious Kashmiri dishes that you must indeed taste at least once in your life.

 Authentic Kashmiri Foods